We are pleased to have the following Mentors as part of the Pay It Forward Mentoring Program:

 Leisure and Aquatics Facility Manager, Maroondah City Council

-With over 15 years experience in local government and a passion for community service, I have a solid track record of achievement.
-Influencing and leading teams is one of my strengths and as a strong and innovative leader, I have the capacity to develop a clear vision and build a dynamic and corporate culture across multiple sites.
-Learning from others and implementing best practise from inside and outside the leisure industry are key skills that I have used to create industry leading facilities including Victoria's newest premium facility, Aquanation.
-I strive for continuous improvement and can confidently say that the teams I have led have flourished under my leadership and have shown commitment to the organisation goals.
+With over 15 years experience in local government and a passion for community service, Tara has a solid track record of achievement.
+Influencing and leading teams is one of Tara's strengths and as a strong and innovative leader, Tara has the capacity to develop a clear vision and build a dynamic and corporate culture across multiple sites.
+Learning from others and implementing best practise from inside and outside the leisure industry are key skills that Tara has used to create industry leading facilities including Victoria's newest premium facility, Aquanation.
+Tara strives for continuous improvement and can confidently say that the teams she has led have flourished under her leadership and have shown commitment to the organisation goals.

 Manager AquaHub, Maroondah City Council